-The Board of Directors and Stockholders

-Berjaya Philippines Inc. and Subsidiaries

-[A Subsidiary of Berjaya Lottery Management (HK) Limited]

-9th Floor, Rufino Pacific Tower

-6784 Ayala Avenue, Makati City
+The Board of Directors and Stockholders Berjaya Philippines Inc. and Subsidiaries [A Subsidiary of Berjaya Lottery Management (HK) Limited] 9th Floor, Rufino Pacific Tower 6784 Ayala Avenue, Makati City

 We have audited, in accordance with Philippine Standards on Auditing, the consolidated financial statements of Berjaya Philippines Inc. and Subsidiaries (the Group) for the year ended June 30, 2023, on which we have rendered our report dated October 17, 2023.
 Our audit was made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Group's management.
-These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
+These financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
 This schedule is presented for the purposes of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRS.
 The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at June 30, 2023 and 2022 and for each of the two years in the period ended June 30, 2023 and no material exceptions were noted.

-By: Ranilito L. Nañola
+By: Ramilito L. Nañola Farner

 CPA Reg.
-No. 0090741 TIN 109-228-427

-PTR No. 9566640, January 3, 2023, Makati City

-SEC Group A Accreditation

-Partner - No. 90741-SEC (until financial period 2025)

-Firm - No. 0002 (until Dec.
-31, 2024)
+No. 0090741 TIN 109-228-427 PTR No. 9566640, January 3, 2023, Makati City SEC Group A Accreditation Partner - No. 90741-SEC (until financial period 2025) Firm - No. 0002 (until Dec.
+31, 2024) BIR AN 08-002511-019-2020 (until Dec.
+21, 2023) Firm's BOA/PRC Cert. of Reg.
+No. 0002 (until Aug.
+27, 2024)